Asquidy/Asquidy.github.io/_papers/econ_of_marketplaces.md

 category: research
 published: 0
 abstract: This article provides an overview of the economics of digital marketplaces.
-journal: Invited Submission to the New Palgrave Dictionary of Economics
+journal: Invited Submission to the New Palgrave Dictionary of Economics.
 order: 6
 link: "/assets/econ_of_digital.pdf"
 bib: <br> @article{fradkin2017dig_markets,